 Step 3: What’s your budget?

 A Disney World trip can be customized to your family’s preferences and budget.
 So, it is important that when you are planning your first Disney World trip to have a budget in mind because it will guide some of your other decisions.
 Large or small, you can take a Disney trip on almost any size budget.
 It may not be exactly what you want, but you can make it work.
 Also, if you book your trip directly through Disney and stay on property, you can book it with a minimum deposit of $200.
 You can then make payments on your trip until 45 days prior to your check-in.
+See our post Disney World on a dime for ways to save money on your trip.

 Step 4: Stay on or off property?